Finally! Dead To Me Season 3 Has An Official Release Date & Teaser Trailer

 There’s no need to sit in your car and rage out to heavy metal, Dead to Me fans.
 Netflix has confirmed that the drama, starring Christina Applegate and Linda Cardellini, will definitely be returning for Dead to Me Season 3.
-And now, after a prolonged wait, fans have a better idea of exactly when we can expect to see TV moms Jen and Judy on our screens again... which is sooner than you think.
+And now, after a prolonged wait, fans finally know exactly when we can expect to see TV moms Jen and Judy on our screens again... which is sooner than you think.
 That knowledge may help temper the sadness fans still feel over the news this will be the last batch of new episodes ever.
 Just days after the second season premiered, Netflix confirmed the third season will be the series’ last.
-And so, it joins the ranks of other wildly popular dramedies like This Is Us and FX’s Better Things that we’ll have to say goodbye this year. (*sob*)
+And so, it joins the ranks of other wildly popular dramedies like This Is Us and FX’s Better Things that we’ll have to say goodbye in 2022. (*sob*)

 When news of Dead to Me’s impending end broke, showrunner Liz Feldman told The Hollywood Reporter that it was probably for the best.
 She explained, “I always had the sense that I wanted this show to be a relatively short-running one.
 I understand the landscape at Netflix.
 It’s very rare for them to have a show that goes five, six, or seven seasons.
 It can happen, but it’s obviously the exception.
 Halfway through shooting season two, an idea came to me that felt very true to the show — and I realized that it could be a really great way to end it.”